omeka/classic-enduser/Plugins/Ngram.md

 ![A screenshot of the corpus viewer with Graph, Ngram Counts, and Total Ngram Counts described above.](../doc_files/plugin_images/ngram-viewer.png)

-Ngram Frequency- The Ngram Frequency Corpus view returns ngrams in order of frequency.
+**Ngram Frequency** - The Ngram Frequency Corpus view returns ngrams in order of frequency.

 Enter the number of results you want to return of unigram, bigrams, or trigrams (select one using the radio button).
 By default the number of results is set to 100.